 4) Smartphones have become the consumer’s research partner

-While in store, 82% of shoppers look to their phones before making that last critical decision to make a purchase.
-In addition, about one in four shoppers will changed their mind while in line for checkout after looking up the details of a product/business on their smartphone.
+While in-store, 82% of shoppers look to their phones before making that last critical decision to make a purchase.
+In addition, about one in four shoppers will change their mind while in line for checkout after looking up the details of a product/business on their smartphone.
 This is why many brands have chosen to include apps as part of their in-store experience.
 Sephora has an app where customers can scan products to look at ratings and reviews, and other important product information.
 Likewise, some music stores have taken a step in this direction by allowing browsers to scan a code and listen to a music sample before deciding to purchase.

 5) More channels= More purchases

 MasterCard reveals that customers who shop online and off for a specific retailer buy up to 250% more on average.
-The omni-channel shoppers get the most information on their products.
+The omnichannel shoppers get the most information on their products.
 They are inclined to shop more and more often.

-Whether you're a big brand or not, shoppers are increasingly dependent on their mobile devices to make purchases.
-By optimizing your marketing strategies to fall inline with the rich opportunities micro-moments present, you are encouraging shoppers to walk in your store and make a purchase.
+Whether you’re a big brand or not, shoppers are increasingly dependent on their mobile devices to make purchases.
+By optimizing your marketing strategies to fall in line with the rich opportunities micro-moments present, you are encouraging shoppers to walk in your store and make a purchase.
 Mobile SEO is now an essential part of building a memorable online identity, and the more you incorporate technology within your business, the more customers you will acquire.